department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 </div>

-### How do I plan a burial for a deceased family member?
+### How do I plan a burial for a family member who's just died?

 #### If you have a pre-need decision letter confirming they can be buried in a VA national cemetery: